-The main competitive aspect of the adaptive rower design is the ability to convert between the traditional and adaptive state.
-The slit in the rower neck (Figure 5) allows the user to transition the rope from one side of the rower to the other.
-However, the wheelchair user requires external assistance to remove the tension in the rope to generate sufficient slack for transitioning the rope through the slit.
-Ideally, the wheelchair user should be able to use the rowing machine without external assistance.
+The main competitive aspect of the current adaptive rower design is the ability to convert between the traditional and adaptive state.
+The slit in the rower neck (Figure 4) allows the user to transition the rope from one side of the rower to the other.
+However, the wheelchair user requires external assistance to remove the tension in the rope and generate sufficient slack for transitioning the rope through the slit.
+Ideally, the wheelchair user should be able to use the rowing machine without requiring any external assistance.
 Therefore, this aspect of the design can be further improved.

-Figure 5.
+Figure 4.
 Rower Neck with Slit.
-The rower neck has a slit on the right side that allows for the rope to be transitioned from the standard to the adaptive side (see Appendix B for more details).
+The rower neck has a slit on the right side that allows for the rope to be transitioned from the standard to the adaptive side.

-A second pulley was attached to the rower frame via two pulley support plates to allow rowing from the adaptive side (Figure 6).
+A second pulley was attached to the rower frame via two pulley support plates to allow rowing from the adaptive side (Figure 5).
 These plates were 3D printed out of tough PLA and rigidly attached to the rower.
 Using SolidWorks simulated stress tests, each plate was subjected to a 1050 N load applied downward at the location of the pulley.
-The maximum deflection for either of the two plates was 1.076 mm, which suggested the plates would be rigid and strong enough to endure any excessive loading that may occur while rowing.
-However, the plates did not fit on the rower as intended due to welds on the physical rower which vary by machine and were not modeled in the provided CAD of the rowing machine.
-Thus, the printed plates did not allocate space for the welds, and the geometry of the plates can be improved to account for the welds and create a more snug fit.
+The maximum deflection for either of the two plates was 1.076 mm, which suggested the plates would be rigid and strong enough to endure any excessive loading that may occur while rowing without failure.
+However, the plates did not fit on the rower as intended due to welds on the physical rower which were not modeled in the provided CAD of the rowing machine.
+Thus, the printed plates did not allocate space for the welds, so the geometry of the plates can be improved to account for the welds and create a more snug fit.

-Figure 6.
+Figure 5.
 Left and Right Pulley Support Plates.
 The left (left) and right (right) pulley support plates fit tightly around the pulley bearing and have a hole that fits around the metal support arms for the rower neck.
 The right pulley support plate has material removed from the top surface to allow the rope to pass through the cut made on the right side of the rower neck.

-One key design consideration was ensuring that the user could still view the output from the display console while rowing from the adaptive side of the machine.
-To accomplish this, a rotation bracket made of tough PLA was modeled to allow the console to rotate 180°.
-The user is able to lift the console out of the bracket, rotate it via a centering peg, and "lock" it into place with a guiding peg (Figure 7).
+The previous team wanted to ensure that the user could still view the output from the display console while rowing from the adaptive side of the machine.
+To accomplish this, the team modeled a rotation bracket that allowed 180° rotation of the console and 3D printed it using tough PLA.
+The user is able to lift the console out of the bracket, rotate it via a centering peg, and "lock" it into place with a guiding peg (Figure 6).
 Rotating the console display is a manual process, and users sometimes had difficulty rotating the display if the console was taken out of the bracket at an angle, rather than vertically upward.
 The usability of the rotation bracket can be further improved.

-Figure 7.
+Figure 6.
 Rotation of Display Console.
 The large peg fits into the center rotating cavity of the receiving bracket, while the guiding peg fits into one of five smaller cavities to adjust the degree of rotation of the console.